-Chicano Park is obscured in the shadows beneath San Diego-Coronado Bridge.
-More than 70 vibrantly colored murals adorn the underpasses and concrete beams.
-The murals pay tribute to the history of the surrounding Mexican-American and immigrant community, Barrio Logan.
+San Diego’s Chicano Park is hidden below the San Diego-Coronado Bridge.
+More than 70 vibrantly colored murals adorn the support pylons of the freeway overpass.
+The murals pay tribute to the history of the surrounding Mexican-American and immigrant community called Barrio Logan.

-The park has a pretty fascinating story.
-Like other low-income urban communities in the mid-20th century, Barrio Logan was rezoned to mix residential and industrial, opening it up to high concentrations of polluting and noisy industries.
-The neighborhood was further divided by the construction of the 5 Freeway and the elevated on-ramps of the San Diego-Coronado Bridge.
-City leaders didn’t involve residents in discussions and planning, though the Council had promised the community a park in exchange for more than 5,000 homes and local businesses.
+The park has an interesting story.
+In the 1950s, like many other working-class communities of color, Barrio Logan was rezoned “industrial” and started to attract lots of noisy, polluting businesses.
+In the 1960s, the neighborhood was further divided by the construction of the 5 Freeway and the elevated on-ramps of the San Diego-Coronado Bridge.
+City leaders didn’t involve residents in the planning of these projects that razed more than 5,000 homes and local businesses.
 As partial compensation, the city council promised to build a park in the neighborhood.

-One day in 1970, a local college student came across construction beginning at the site of the proposed park.
-When he asked what was going on the workers told him they were breaking ground for a new parking lot for the California Highway Patrol.
-The student went door to door to inform his neighbors what was happening, and by that evening, hundreds of concerned community members had gathered to protest the construction and eventually, construction was called off.
-Demonstrations lasted for 12 days while the city negotiated with the community, eventually agreeing to a park on that contested parcel and adjacent freeway overpasses.
-Artists petitioned to create public art in the space and Chicano Park was born.
+In April 1970, a local college student walked by and noticed construction had started on the site of the proposed park.
+When he asked what was going on, the workers told him they were breaking ground for a new California Highway Patrol parking lot.
+The student went door-to-door to tell his neighbors what was happening, and by that evening, hundreds of concerned community members gathered to protest the construction.
+For 12 days, community members led demonstrations to protest the development.
+The city eventually called off construction of the lot and agreeing to build a park on that contested parcel and adjacent freeway overpasses.
+Local artists petitioned to create public art in the space and Chicano Park was born.

-The artists painted stories using symbolism of Aztec and indigenous cultures.
-California farmworkers, César Chávez, Dolores Huerta, and the logo of the United Farm Workers are repeated symbols.
-In addition, the murals reference the struggles of people around the world and their revolutionary leaders.
-Mexican muralists David Siquieros, Diego Rivera, Frida Kahlo, and José Clemente Orozco are also featured prominently.
-Local struggles over land rights, pollution, and various sorts of disinvestment are also documented.
-It was discouraging to see that murals painted 30 years ago speak to ongoing struggles over poverty, immigration, and human rights in California and around the world.
+The artists painted historical stories using the symbolism of Aztec and indigenous cultures.
+California social justice advocates, César Chávez, Dolores Huerta, and the United Farm Workers are shown in various works, as are inspiring Mexican revolutionaries and muralists Frida Kahlo, Diego Rivera, David Alfaro Siqueiros, and José Clemente Orozco.
+Stories of local struggles with land rights, pollution, and community disinvestment are also documented.
+It was discouraging to see that murals painted 30 years ago speak to continuing struggles of poverty, immigration, and human rights in California and around the world.

-It’s an inspiring space–a park designed, decorated and fought for and by the people of the community.
-I can’t begin to understand all of the symbolism in these paintings, but I appreciate the passion that inspired their creation and continues to inspire residents and visitors today.
+It’s an inspiring space–a park designed, decorated, and fought for by the people of the community.
+I don’t understand all of the symbolism in these paintings, but I appreciate the passion that inspired them and the power the community has when it comes together.